 The student is required to complete an internship, covering a 50-week period of 2,000 hours.
 The internship site must be accredited by the American Psychological Association or be a member of the Association of Psychology Internship Centers.
+Prerequisite: All course work including 5890

-Methodology, Research, and Dissertation Required Courses
+Methodology, Research, and Directed Study Required Courses